 Arria is sometimes able to write.
-When she does her work often explores the intersections between chronic illness & disability, culture and spiritual understanding.
+When she does her work often explores the intersections between chronic illness & disability, ecology, culture and spiritual understanding.
 She shares a small house by a lake, near Kingston, Ontario, with her mother and their ridiculously adorable dog.
 (Her mother is pretty cute too.)

 Drawing heavily on speculative and surrealist elements, Arria focuses on creative fiction, primarily in short story form.
 She’s also been known to write a little poetry and non-fiction.
 When she can, she works on nurturing a couple of story-babies into fully fledged novels.

 Arria is passionate about writing women-centred worlds, populated by feminist, queer-identified, differently-abled characters, living with divergent, often marginalized, conditions.